Bigel0w/fluent-plugin-snmptrap/README.md

-# Fluent::Plugin::SnmpTrap, a plugin for [Fluentd](http://fluentd.org)
+# Fluent::Plugin::SnmpTrap

-Fluentd snmp trap input plugin
+fluentd-plugin-snmptrap is an input plugin for [Fluentd](http://fluentd.org)

-## Installation
+## Installation (assuming you have fluentd already installed)

 Add this line to your application's Gemfile: